rbaltasar/home_automation_project/entrance_node/README.md

 ## Known issues and future improvements
 * Interrupt issue with mat pressure sensor: this sensor does not work reliable with interrupts (cabling, electronics...).
 Reading the state by polling solves the problem.
-* Broken IO pin for mat pressure sensor: after several days of using the node, with the mat pressure sensor directly connecting the IO pin (INPUT_PULLUP) and ground, the IO pin stopped working.
-Although it was set to INPUT_PULLUP, a digital read to this pin returns always 0, with or without direct connection to Vcc.
-It was also not possible to use this pin as output anymore, as it was always on LOW level.
-I changed the measurement method and now I implement the pullup with an external resistor (and another IO pin of course, as the original is still broken).
-So far the issue has not happened again.

 ## Used hardware
 * Nodemcu ESP12